 - The Rectors are comprised of 11 priests, 1 deacon, 7 nuns, and 12 lay staff.

 - Over 26 priest and brothers (mostly C.S.C. priests) live in-residence 21 different residence halls.

-- Lyons hall is host to a Faulty-in-Residence program.
+- Lyons hall is host to a Faculty-in-Residence program.

 - Residence hall assignments are made on a random basis, generated by computer.

-- First-Year student (freshmen) room and roommate assignments are available in mid to late July.
+- First-Year student (freshmen) room and roommate assignments are available in mid-July.

 - Non-married freshmen not living at home are required to live on-campus.